International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Mukesh Kumar Upadhyay, Dr. Neeru Nathani, Rahul Trivedi and Himanshu Kumar Tiwari.
+Mukesh Kumar Upadhyay, Dr. Neeru Nathani, Rahul Trivedi, Himanshu Kumar Tiwari.
 Pitfalls of the use of information & communication technology in physical education.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2017; 2(2): 363-364.
+Int J Yogic Hum Mov Sports Sciences 2017;2(2):363-364.